31 Different Types of Moths in Maryland

 by Distant Hill Gardens is licensed under CC BY-NC-SA 2.0

-The Bristly Cutworm Moth (Lacinipolia renigera) is a species of moth found in the mid-Atlantic states of Maryland, Delaware, and Virginia.
+The Bristly Cutworm Moth (Lacinipolia renigera) is a moth species found in the mid-Atlantic states of Maryland, Delaware, and Virginia.

 This species of moth has a light gray to dark gray color, with yellowish-brown wing margins and dark gray spots on the front and back wings.